12 Minute Read

 Communication is key in any real estate transaction.
 If your agent isn’t responding to you in a reasonable amount of time and it’s costing you opportunities, you and your agent are missing out!

 Real estate isn’t always sunshine and roses, so there’s no need to pretend like it is.
 It’s true that there will be bumps along the way.
-When that happens, you need a pro who isn’t afraid to get in the bumper car and drive it all the way to the finish line of your home’s closing.
-A good agent uses proactive communication like a superpower to save the day.
+When that happens, you need an agent who isn’t afraid to get in the bumper car and drive it all the way to the finish line of your home’s closing.

 Chemistry matters.
 This is a person you’re going to spend a great deal of time with over the next couple months.
 Even if the real estate agent you’re considering checks all the right boxes, you still need to ask yourself: Is this someone I like and trust?
 You don’t have to be best friends with your agent.
 In fact, it’s probably better if you’re not.
 But you do need to gel with them, so to speak.